 I love love LOVE Krabi.

-I lived in Krabi for over year and had visited numerous times before.
-I’ve traveled the area quite a bit which means I know where to stay in Krabi, Thailand.
+I lived in Krabi for over a year and had visited numerous times before.
+I’ve traveled the area quite a bit which means I know where to stay in Krabi, Thailand!

-I’ve compiled a list of all the places I think are a good choice to stay at around the Krabi province!
-Many places on this list of the best accommodation in Krabi have been tried and tested out by me with the exception of a few.
+I’ve compiled a list of all the places I think are a good choice to stay around the Krabi province!
+Many places on this list of the best accommodations in Krabi have been tried and tested out.

 My personal top picks have an asterisk * next to the name!